Food Blogging Essentials (Helpful Tools and Resources)

 - Grayson’s Site speed course – This course offers over 40 lessons to help you troubleshoot your speed issues.

-- Pitch Perfect Pro – In this course, Jenny Melrose teaches how to strategically reach out to brands for sponsored posts.
+- Pitch Perfect Pro – In this course, Jenny Melrose teaches how to reach out to brands for sponsored posts strategically.

 Facebook groups – Food Bloggers Central and Transparency in Blogging.
-These are two of my favorite groups for blogging questions and I have really appreciated the support I have got from here over the years.
+These are two of my favorite groups for blogging questions, and I have really appreciated the support I have received from here over the years.